jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-3-planning-plus-black-box-spec-part-a-evaluation.md

 I was getting an overall feeling of messiness in the time planning and step-by-step planning.
 It did not feel good to work at it anymore.
 I had lost touch with proportions of work and felt I had lost control over the amount of work.
 I did not know what laid ahead anymore and how much work it was still going to be.
 The good in-control feeling you get from finishing up one phase after another was completely gone.

 It is no wonder that I got this feeling.
 It was supposed to be a 10 day project and 2 ½ months had passed since project initiation.
-That will give you a feeling of getting stuck...
+That might give you a feeling of getting stuck...

 ### Reflection On Functionality